moiseb/Relaxed_Frechet_Sets/README.md

 ### Function files

-* `frechet_set_computation.py`: Contains functions for computing Frechet means sets and related operations.
+* `frechet_set_computation.py`: Contains functions for computing Fréchet means sets and related operations.
-* `frechet_set_estimation.py`: Implements the relaxation procedure to estimate Frechet means sets from sampled data.
-The adative relaxation procedure proposed in the paper is coded in `adaptive_relaxation_fermat_weber_set`.
+* `frechet_set_estimation.py`: Implements the relaxation procedure to estimate Fréchet means sets from sampled data.
+The adaptive relaxation procedure proposed in the paper is coded in `adaptive_relaxation_fermat_weber_set`.
 * `topology_functions.py`: Contains functions related to phylogenetic tree topologies.
 In particular `get_matrix_from_topology` outputs a matrix to convert lengths of inner edges of equidistant phylogenetic trees to leaf distance matrices, and `intersection_with_topology` Computes the relaxed Fréchet mean set of a sample of phylogenetic trees intersected with a specific tree topology.
 * `read_tree_data.py`: Contains a function to read tree data from Newick files.

 ### Plotting files

 * `phylogenetic_frechet_set_plots.py`: Contains plotting functions to visualize the relaxed Fréchet means set of equidistant phylogenetic trees.
-In particular `compare_relaxed_and_unrelaxed_frechet_sets` compares unrelaxed and adaptivele-relaxed Fréchet means set estimators by plotting their intersection on each represented topology space.
+In particular `compare_relaxed_and_unrelaxed_frechet_sets` compares unrelaxed and adaptively-relaxed Fréchet means set estimators by plotting their intersection on each represented topology space.
 We recall that for N leaves, the distance matrix lies in a N*(N-1)/2 dimensional space, however, each tree topology space lies in a (N-2) dimensional space.
 Hence, for N=4 (resp.
 N=5) leaves, the plots are 2-dimensional (resp.
 3-dimensional).
 * `figure_i.py` for i in {2,3,4}: Contains the code to plot Figure i from the paper.

 For each figure, the plot can be generated by running (e.g. Figure 2)